Are you ready to share your story?

 (Definitions: Storyteller = person sharing their lived experience; Writer = collaborator who listens to storyteller and helps create and organize an approximately 1,000 word story based on their conversation)

-Step 2: Register and read our 10 tips for Writing a Facing Project story.
-If you don’t register or follow the model, we can’t publish your story.
+Step 2: Read our 10 tips for Writing a Facing Project story.
+If you don’t follow the model, we can’t publish your story.
 So please read!!!

 Step 3: Collaborate with your partner on a first-person narrative told from the storyteller’s perspective.